dirkpetersen/hpc-containers/README.md

 ### Why we need Docker (or Podman)?

 Even though HPC systems are all very similar (a bunch of mostly RHEL based Linux servers glued together by Slurm, a shared Posix file system and a fast network) it is amazing how long it still takes to onboard new users into productivity even if they gained HPC experience at a previous site.
 With more Gen Z users we see less tolerance for things that do not work out of the box ("You are right, Gen Z") and more frequent job changes which has been further accelerated by the covid19 pandemic.
 In the current workplace of permanent on and off-boarding, experienced HPC users should not have to read: `docker: command not found`.
 Instead they should be productive with their favorite toolset as fast as possible.
-Sadly Apptainer(Singularity) does not support writing OCI container images and scientists will need to use Docker or Podman to share code with all possible collaborators.
+Sadly Apptainer(Singularity) does not support writing OCI container images and scientists will need to use Docker or Podman to share code with all possible collaborators or if they want to migrate their jobs to cloud computing engines such as AWS batch.

 ### Why we need Apptainer (Singularity)